 Against a handsome set depicting Emily Dickinson at her Amherst, Massachusetts home, Julie Harris is in constant motion recollecting the poet's past from her work, her diaries and letters and encountering the significant people in her life: friends, relatives and acquaintances.
 The play shrewdly balances the agony of the secluded poet as she tells about her family and the bright moments when Dickinson can see the joy in life.
-Julie Harris' Emily Dickinson is "so perfect here that the film assumes an authenticity and poignancy unmatched in similar films and the poetry emerges as fresh and contemporary." - Library Journal
+Julie Harris' Emily Dickinson is, according to Library Journal, "so perfect here that the film assumes an authenticity and poignancy unmatched in similar films and the poetry emerges as fresh and contemporary."

 Cast & Crew

 - Julie Harris - Emily Dickinson